cassidoo/HTML-CSS-Tutorial/README.md

 ###Putting it all together so far

 Okay, you have a pretty solid understanding of stuff so far.
-I want you to take cooking.html, and make it SPARKLE.
+I want you to take cooking.html, and make it shine.
 Resize the images so the page is more uniform.
 Add borders to them.
 Change the font styles and weights.
 Change the colors.
 Add some keywords in the metadata and change the title of the page.
 Using the information I've given you so far, you can make a pretty good looking site!

 ##CSS is magical, and now you're gonna learn it.